MichaelDrogalis/dire/README.md

 # dire <a href="https://travis-ci.org/MichaelDrogalis/dire"><img src="https://api.travis-ci.org/MichaelDrogalis/dire.png" /></a>

 Decomplect error logic.
+Error handling and pre- / post-Consitions for Clojure.
+Has two modes:
+1. The silent AOP style, using the bang'ed commands!
-Erlang-style supervisor error handling for Clojure.
-Inspired by the work of [Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf).
+2. Erlang-style inspired by the work of [Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf) using a supervisor.

 ## Installation